gnrevolution/dark-states/README.md

     g.
 Click the Launch My Foundry button to load your foundry instance.

     h.
-Load a world
+Load a world.
 This module is compatible with both your existing Foundry worlds and any new worlds you create.
 Make sure that the world uses the SWADE game system.

-4. Enable the module
+3. Enable the module

     a.
 Switch to the Settings sidebar and click the Gear icon in the top right.